Error-tolerant quantum convolutional neural networks for symmetry-protected topological phases: conclusions

 Due to the tolerance of errors and the short depth of their quantum circuits, the QCNNs constructed here can be readily realized on current NISQ computers to efficiently measure characteristic non-local observables of SPT phases.
 This will facilitate the investigation of topological quantum phases of matter on quantum computers.

+As a next step, the construction of QCNN circuits mimicking renormalization-group flow depicted in Fig.~\ref{fig:qcnn}b could be extended for two- and higher-dimensional systems, which can, in addition to SPT phases, feature intrinsic topological order \cite{kitaev2003} and symmetry enriched topological phases \cite{mesaros2013}.
+Using preparation circuits for characteristic ground states belonging to SPT phases \cite{ge2016} as well as symmetry enriched topological phases \cite{liu2022}, these ground states can be considered as fixed points of QCNNs and the QEC unitaries in pooling layers can be constructed in analogy to renormalization-group decoders \cite{duclos-cianci2010}.

+QCNN circuits for two- and higher-dimensional systems can be equipped with the tolerance to incoherent errors by using our approach.
+To this end, the QCNN layers mimicking renormalization-group flow are alternated with layers correcting symmetry-breaking errors.
+While the layers mimicking renormalization-group flow need to be specifically designed for each target quantum phase and given Hamiltonian perturbations, the correction of symmetry-breaking errors can be implemented in a universal manner using the majority function.
+In this way, all errors perturbing the characteristic state are corrected provided that the error density is small enough, as we demonstrated for different SPT phases of the generalized cluster-Ising model.
+The majority function provides a universal tool to correct symmetry-breaking errors in QCNNs for two- and higher-dimensional systems.

-Interesting future directions include QCNNs for two- and higher-dimensional systems detecting intrinsic topological order \cite{kitaev2003,satzinger2021}, and less understood topological phases such as anyonic chains \cite{feiguin2007} and quantum spin liquids \cite{savary2016}.
+Other interesting future directions include detecting less understood topological phases such as anyonic chains \cite{feiguin2007} and quantum spin liquids \cite{savary2016}.
 Another promising direction is the training of QCNNs based on parametrized quantum circuits to identify non-local observables characterizing topological phases from training data \cite{cong2019,pesah2021,caro2022,liu2023}.

 The QCNNs we constructed open the way for efficiently characterizing noisy quantum data produced by near-term quantum hardware.
 In addition to the recognition of topological phases, reducing the sample complexity of non-local observables will substantially speed up other quantum algorithms.
 A prominent example is the variational quantum eigensolver for quantum chemistry problems which involves many repetitions of demanding measurements of molecular Hamiltonians \cite{peruzzo2014,mcclean2016}.